gitlabhq/gitlabhq/doc/development/ee_features.md

-# Guidelines for implementing Enterprise Edition feature
+# Guidelines for implementing Enterprise Edition features

 - **Write the code and the tests.**: As with any code, EE features should have good test coverage to prevent regressions.